Home » How Well Can Parrots See? (Vision Range)

 Parrots can control pupil dilation.
 If the parrot’s eyes are pinning, it’s telling you something important.

-Eye pinning responds to external stimuli that cause fear, anger, interest, learning, or excitement.
+Eye pinning is a natural response to external stimuli that cause fear, anger, interest, learning, or excitement.
+Some species, like budgies (American parakeets), use eye pinning to communicate with mates.

 According to University Walk, eye pinning may correlate with a rehearsing process.
 Researchers observed that a parrot’s eyes contract a few milliseconds before mimicking sounds learned from humans.